paladique/Talks/Not Lightning Talks/dotNetConf16/Transcript.md

 A few features that might be of interest to is:

 - Pagination
-  - By default Octokit returns the whole data set of a request, but with a ApiOptions instance you can control what is returned.[11](http://octokitnet.readthedocs.io/en/latest/extensibility/#pagination)
+  - By default Octokit returns the whole data set of a request, but with a ApiOptions instance you can control what is returned. [[11](http://octokitnet.readthedocs.io/en/latest/extensibility/#pagination)]
 - Symbol debugging
   -Step into Octokit via your project
-  -Options > General > Enable source server support [](http://octokitnet.readthedocs.io/en/latest/debugging-source/)
+  -Options > General > Enable source server support [[12](http://octokitnet.readthedocs.io/en/latest/debugging-source/)]
 - Enterprise support
   - Custom tool solutions for on-premise repos
 - Reactive extension support
   - IObservable library for use with Reactive Extensions
-      - Octonotes, written by maintainer
+      - Octonotes, written by maintainer [[13](https://github.com/shiftkey/octonotes/)]
-      - GitHub for VS Extension
+      - GitHub for VS Extension [[14](https://github.com/github/VisualStudio)]

 Octokit is open source and you can check out what's going on their repo and make some contributions.
 Consider taking on some of the issues marked upforgrabs and making a pull request off that issue with your ennhancements or fixes.
 Don't forget to make some tests!
 How it normally works is that a maintainer will review your code and make comments on it and when if your build is passing and it looks good they'll merge it!
-Check out issues and  for discussions on features, for example there's a really involved discussion about core support going on at the moment.[[12](https://github.com/octokit/octokit.net/issues/1115)]
+Check out issues and  for discussions on features, for example there's a really involved discussion about core support going on at the moment.[[15](https://github.com/octokit/octokit.net/issues/1115)]

 ##Footnotes and additional references